BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Components.Adapters.Alexa/README.md

 6. Click the **Save Model** button and then click **Build Model**, which will update the configuration for your skill.

-## Configure the Alexa adapter in Composer
+## Configure the Alexa connection in Composer

 Before you can complete the configuration of your Alexa skill, you need to wire up the Alexa adapter into your bot in Bot Framework Composer.